jupierce/oc-update-design-ideas/maintenance.md

 # Design Goals
 1. Ensure that HyperShift / OCM has a first class experience when managing maintenance windows.
-2. Ensure that service delivery has a means of ensuring viable update windows (e.g. a customer cannot provide only 15 minutes a month).
+2. Ensure that Service Delivery has a means of ensuring viable update windows (e.g. a customer cannot provide only 15 minutes a month).
 3. Replace aspects of the ManagedUpgradeOperator (overriding PDBs on drain timeout / surge / etc) with core product.
 4. Provide similar drain & surge functionality for standalone cluster installations.
 5. Provide these experiences while furthering the goals of "oc adm update status", "pre-checks", and separating control-plane and worker node upgrades for standalone.